 A Capitol Area Greenway sign marks the entrance to the Richlands Creek trail.

 There’s a greenway trail head sign on the little hill at the corner of this parking lot.
-(Access to this lot might be a challenge if the RBC Center is hosting an event.)
+(Access to this lot might be a challenge if the Center is hosting an event.)

-Entry from Umstead State Park (still available)
+Entry from Umstead State Park

 If you have more time, and want a longer hike, why not add a portion in Schenck Forest onto your next Loblolly hike through Umstead?